Minims Prednisolone Sodium Phosphate (Prednisolone Sodium Phosphate)

 Who Should Not Take Minims Prednisolone Sodium Phosphate

-Do not use if you are allergic to prednisolone or any of the ingredients.
-Do not use if you have or suspect you have an eye infection or glaucoma (high pressure in the eye).
-Do not use in children for continuous, long periods of time.
+Do not use if you are allergic to prednisolone or any of its ingredients, if you have an eye infection, or if you have glaucoma.

 Medical Conditions to Discuss